-Food chemists are able to analy the aroma of a food.
+Food chemists are able to analyze the aroma of a food.
 They can do this using a GC-MS. The aroma will pass into the system.
-In the GC system the different components are split and in the MS section they are identified.
+In the GC system, the different components are split and in the MS section, they are identified.
 Whilst doing the analysis a sensory expert can sit at the end of the system.
-When the flavours come out of the system, one by one, they can then describe the flavour.
+When the flavors come out of the system, one by one, they can then describe the flavor.
 By then comparing which molecules came out of the GC-MS at which time, researchers can identify which components smell a certain way.

 What is flavour pairing theory?

-Flavour pairing theory states that the flavour of certain combined ingredients, taste better together, than separate.
-In other words, they should improve one anothers flavour.
+Flavor pairing theory states that the flavor of certain combined ingredients, taste better together, than separate.
+In other words, they should improve one another’s flavor.
 For example, assuming that strawberries and chocolate would pair up well.
-Then the combination of the strawberry & chocolate flavour will be liked better by people than when they’d just eaten a strawberry or some chocolate.
+Then the combination of the strawberry & chocolate flavor will be liked better by people than when they’d just eaten a strawberry or some chocolate.

-You might have experienced this flavour pairing benefit.
-Also, you might have experienced it the other way around: eating two ingredient at the same time that taste worse when eaten together than when eaten separate.
+You might have experienced this flavor pairing benefit.
+Also, you might have experienced it the other way around.
+Sometimes, combining two ingredients makes the overall experience worse compared to when they’re eaten separately.

 Role of aroma in flavour pairing theory